pmpwsk/ServerPlugin/README.md

 - Showing that the system needs to be rebooted after a system upgrade (requires Linux)

 ## Installation
-You can install this library to your WF project by downloading a .dll file or the source code and referencing it in your project file.
-In the future, there will be a NuGet package.
+You can add this plugin to your WF project by installing the NuGet package: [uwap.ServerPlugin](https://www.nuget.org/packages/uwap.ServerPlugin/)

-If you're using the source code, you will need to update the project reference to WebFramework according to where you have it.
-The reference will soon be replaced with a NuGet dependency so the library becomes smaller and you don't need to reference WF manually.
+You can also download the source code and reference it in your project file.

 Once installed, add the following things to your program start code:
 - Add <code>using uwap.WebFramework.Plugins;</code> to the top, otherwise you have to prepend it to <code>ServerPlugin</code>